Ameeba Chat

 No. Ameeba does not log, store, or associate IP addresses with your account, alias, or communication sessions.

-No. Ameeba is designed so that private message and note contents are not readable by the platform.
+No. Ameeba is designed so that message and note contents are not readable by the platform.
 Encryption and key handling are structured to keep contents limited to the intended people and authorized devices.

 If you lose your device, your encrypted data remains protected.
 Recovery and continuity depend on your Ameeba authentication and access setup.